-From stand point of Hardware integration
+From standpoint of Hardware integration

-As mentioned before, Apple ecosystem offering is superior than the competition at the moment because they not only control the software that runs the hardware, they also control the hardware.
+As mentioned before, Apple ecosystem offering is superior to the competition at the moment because they not only control the software that runs the hardware, they also control the hardware.
 With the introduction of the M1 chips, Apple now has the same hardware platform on all their devices from tiny little Airpods that fit on your ears to desktops like your iMac.
 Because every device more or less has the same hardware architecture (license ARM instruction set but custom chip from Apple) Apple can tailor made the experience unlike other companies.

 One one example, Apple uses their own custom Bluetooth chip.
-The problem with Bluetooth that sometimes getting the devices connected can be a chore.
-But with Apple custom Bluetooth chip on most of their devices, connecting is faster and easier.
+The problem with Bluetooth is that sometimes getting the devices connected can be a chore.
+But with Apple custom Bluetooth chips on most of their devices, connecting is faster and easier.
 The most underrated feature is that you just register your Bluetooth headphones, like the AirPods Pro, once, and it is available on basically all of your devices.
 No need to re-register for every other device.
-Small feature, but instantly make the experience much better.
+Small features, but instantly make the experience much better.

 The Whole is Greater Than Sum of Its Parts

 So, Apple Ecosystem is a unique experience that you’ll get when you have a plethora of Apple devices from their desktops and laptops to their watches and wireless earbuds.
-Their unique differential factor is that they control the entire stack so they have unique, tailor-made experience for you.
+Their unique differential factor is that they control the entire stack so they have a unique, tailor-made experience for you.

-Judging from recent WWDC demo and announcements, Apple focus in the future will not be purely hardware, but how much they can make the plants in the garden lusher or the walls higher, depending on your point of view.
+Judging from recent WWDC demo and announcements, Apple’s focus in the future will not be purely hardware, but how much they can make the plants in the garden lusher or the walls higher, depending on your point of view.
 This will be good news for people that live in the ecosystem, but some might see it is harder to switch ecosystems in the future.